Zetes (company)

 Zetes Industries S.A. / N.V.
-(Zetes Group) is a Belgian technology company headquartered in Brussels with operations in Europe, Africa and the Middle East, employing more than 1 200 people in 22 countries.
+(Zetes Group) is a Belgian technology company headquartered in Brussels with operations in Europe, Africa and the Middle East, employing more than 1 300 people in 22 countries.

 Zetes provides IT solutions for supply chain optimization and citizen identification solutions.

 The company's highest profile projects include the Belgian ID cards, drivers licenses and passports.
 The company also makes the Portuguese ID card, the Ivorian passport and Gambia's biometric passport.

-In 2017 Zetes became a subsidiary of the Panasonic Corporation, integrating the connected solutions business unit for Public Safety and Security, Logistics, Manufacture and Retail.
+In 2017, Zetes became a subsidiary of Panasonic Corporation, integrating into the Panasonic Connect group which covers the supply chain, public service, infrastructure and entertainment sectors.

 Business divisions

 Goods identification

 Zetes develops and implements automatic identification and data capture systems for different steps in the supply chain: manufacturing, warehousing, transport, logistics and retail.
-Zetes’ implementations are based on automatic ID technologies: bar codes, RFID, printing, print & apply, voice recognition, image ID.
+Zetes’ implementations are based on automatic ID technologies: bar codes, RFID, printing, print & apply, voice recognition, image ID and AMR.
 There are specialist solutions for pharmaceuticals and tobacco companies.